ArpMichaelB/GlacierBot/README.md

 Now I hear you.
 >What am I going to do now that I have these things?

 Well, that's exceedingly simple!
-You just make a text document, that contains the following lines:

-youtube.apikey=`Youtube API Key`

-youtube.channelid=`Channel ID for the channel to search`

-discord.key=`discord token for the bot to use`

-and make sure the file is named discordbot.properties
+Just open up the program, and there'll be a handy dandy wizard that lets you fill in those three items.
+Once you click the button, just close the window, and try running the jar again, it should be working properly at this point!

 ### Commands